I. Binghamton University: General Information

 The director of international student and scholar services is responsible for assisting international students with processing of immigration documents, immigration information, health insurance, special programs including orientation and general advising.

-The director is responsible for the overall operations of the University Health Service and the University Counseling Center, including primary outpatient care to all University students, health education, and individual and group counseling to students with concerns about academics, personal or other matters and helping them overcome difficulties in their emotional or psychological development.
+The director is responsible for the overall operations of the Employee Assistance Program, Decker Student Health Services Center and the University Counseling Center, including primary outpatient care to all University students, health education, and individual and group counseling to students with concerns about academics, personal or other matters and helping them overcome difficulties in their emotional or psychological development.

 The director is responsible for the overall direction of the office in the fulfillment of its mission.
 The office provides direct support to students through counseling, advising, consultation, advocacy and the coordination of appropriate university accommodations, and works with staff throughout the university to ensure effective disability access and enhance educational opportunities.